LOSS - What are they?

 The LOSS operator is responsible for ensuring the LOSS consistently and reliably treats sewage to meet the operating permit conditions.
 Depending on the type of LOSS, the operator may need to hold a Department of Ecology wastewater certification (Chapter 173-230 WAC), be approved by a local health jurisdiction, or be qualified to operate a LOSS using proprietary technology.
 (Chapter 246-272B-07200 WAC)

-Fees for LOSS project review, inspections and operating permits were adopted September 2, 2010, for projects submitted after that date.
+Fees for LOSS project review, inspections and operating permits were adopted March 2, 2020.
 The base fee is required at the time of first document submittal.
 Any hourly fees for additional review time must be paid in full before approvals are granted.

 Plan review and inspection.
 The following fees apply for the Department's review of LOSS design documents and evaluations, and for Department inspections: